 The architects – DSP Architects and Associates came up with an innovative concept of a design for sun shading – a specially engineered fin that is 500 mm long, 20 mm wide, and 3mm thick.

 To turn this concept into reality, RSM Design Solutions began to engineer the solution in line with their policy of zero deviation from the design intent.
-Thus, alternative designs, calculations, and analyses were done at ECO tech.
+Thus, the team carried out alternative designs, calculations, and analyses at ECO tech.

-Considering the property’s long life span it was proposed to go for a reputed and tested façade system complying with local and internal regulations and performance requirements.
+Considering the property’s long life span, the team proposed to go for a reputed and tested façade system complying with local and internal regulations and performance requirements.

-It was conceptualized to install the fin at a distance from the façade line with help of specially designed brackets which were placed strategically not to hinder openable windows, ease of replaceability of glass, and at stack joints.
+They conceptualized to install the fin at a distance from the façade line with help of specially designed brackets.
+These were placed strategically not to hinder openable windows, ease of replaceability of glass, and at stack joints.
 The main function being no heat transmission from the fin to the system.
-A cantilever of 3 meters at the design of the façade was also considered.
+The engineering team also considered a cantilever of 3 m at the design of the façade.